Setloth/MentionChannels/README.md

 The button will not show if you cannot type in your current channel

-This also works on voice channels
+This also works on voice channels and threads